 Exoplanets orbiting other planets outside our solar system were only detected barely 30 years ago - now we are in the midst of a revolution in their exploration.

-Thousands of new discoveries in recent years have shown that exoplanets are very common - most stars host at least one - and have a much greater diversity than the solar system.
+Thousands of new discoveries in recent years have shown that exoplanets are very common - most stars host at least one - and are much more diverse than the solar system.

 How does this diversity of planetary systems arise?
 How did they come to be?
 And is our Earth the only planet where life exists?

 Dr. Laura Kreidberg is Director and Scientific Member at the Max Planck Institute for Astronomy (MPIA) in Heidelberg.
-Previously, she worked at the Center for Astrophysics at Harvard, among other places.
-She initiates and conducts world-leading and innovative research projects to understand the atmospheres of exoplanets and has been awarded numerous prizes for her scientific achievements.
+Her previous positions include the Center for Astrophysics at Harvard.
+She initiates and conducts world-leading as well as innovative research projects to understand the atmospheres of exoplanets and has been awarded numerous prizes for her scientific achievements.

 In the framework of the International Science Festival - Geist Heidelberg

 The event will take place at DAI Heidelberg and in parallel on dai HOME Livestream.

 With our digital subscriptions you have unlimited access to the new dai HOME with all livestreams and recordings of past events.

 Members of the DAI Circle of Friends enjoy the dai HOME free of charge.
 Please send us a mail to firstname.lastname@example.org you have not received any information about the dai HOME yet.